paul-hammant/tbd/content/continuous-review/index.md

 ## See also

-[Game Changes](/game-changers/) for Continuous Code Review related advances in the industry (and others) for their industry impact.
+See [Game Changes - Google's Mondrian](/game-changers//#mondrian-2006) and for the industry impact of continuous code review.